apache/shardingsphere/docs/community/content/involved/release/shardingsphere-on-cloud.en.md

 [ ] Checksums and PGP signatures are valid.

-[ ] Source code distributions have correct names matching the current release.

 [ ] LICENSE and NOTICE files are correct for each ShardingSphere on Cloud repo.

 [ ] All files have license headers if necessary.

-[ ] No compiled archives bundled in source archive.
 ```

 2. Announce the vote result: